venanttang/simple-api-server/README.md

 # simple-api-server

-This simple-api-server project is for my own learning on how to use fastAPI to build a very simple HTTP API server.
+This simple-api-server project is an exercise on how to build a simple HTTP API server quickly.

+For simplicity and time in budget, we would use SQLite for demo purpose.
+With well awareness of the limitation on SQLite in write performance, We introduce a write queue and other performance optimization in making it a sound choice for IoT device or relatively lower resource environment.
-For resource-constrained environment (e.g. IoT or non-high traffic API server), we picked SQLite as it is serverless and light in weight.
+- For resource-constrained environment (e.g. IoT or non-high traffic API server), we picked SQLite as it is serverless and light in weight.
 It is ideal for low resource consumption and simple in setup.

-For higher usage on the API server (e.g. microservices), it is easy for our code to switch to use MySQL or PostgreSQL with SQLModel by changing the create_engine() in the code.
+- For higher usage on the API server (e.g. microservices), it is easy for our code to switch to use MySQL or PostgreSQL with SQLModel by changing the create_engine() in the code.
 For detail, please refer to the documentation on how to integrate of that specific SQL server accordingly.

-For simplicity and time in budget, we would use SQLite for demo purpose.
-With well awareness of the limitation on SQLite in write performance, We introduce a write queue and other performance optimization in making it a sound choice for IoT device or relatively lower resource environment.

 As said, it is better to integrate and use MySQL or other SQL server for higher traffic use cases.